Telefonica/XAIoGraphs/docs/source/xaioweb/xaioweb.md

-A sequence of JSON files are generated in the `xaioweb_files` folder after executing the `fit()` method of the [`Explainer`](../api_reference/explainability.md), [`Why`](../api_reference/why.md) or [`Fairness`](../api_reference/fairness.md) classes (folder name is specified in the class constructor's `destination_path` parameter.)
-Web interface displays the outcomes using these JSON files.
-The following are the files:
+A sequence of JSON files are generated in the `xaioweb_files` folder after executing the `fit()` method of the [`Explainer`](../api_reference/explainability.md), [`Why`](../api_reference/why.md) or [`Fairness`](../api_reference/fairness.md) classes (folder name is specified in the class constructor's `destination_path` parameter).
+Web interface displays the outcomes using the following JSON files:

 | JSON FILE NAME                  |